AI Use Cases/Professional Services

 Why Generic Tools Fail

-Existing HR analytics tools treat flight risk as a HR problem, not a resource economics problem.
+Existing HR analytics tools treat flight risk as an HR problem, not a resource economics problem.
 They score tenure and satisfaction surveys in isolation, missing the true signal: a consultant with declining utilization, no new client introductions, and flat realization rates is already halfway out the door.
 Generic workforce analytics ignore the specific financial drivers that make someone leave - project assignment patterns, partner sponsorship, and revenue trajectory visibility.

 The AI Solution